eslint/eslint/docs/rules/default-case.md

 ## When Not To Use It

-If you don't make difference between `switch` statements with or without `default` case.
+If you don't want to enforce a `default` case for `switch` statements, you can safely disable this rule.